Aider-AI/aider/docs/benchmarks.md

 }
 ```

-## GPT-3.5 struggles with complex edit formats

-While GPT-3.5 can pass some exercises using edit formats other than
+## GPT-3.5's performance

+### The `0613` models seem worse?

+The benchmark results have me fairly convinced that the new
+`gpt-3.5-turbo-0613` and `gpt-3.5-16k-0613` models
+are a bit worse at code editing than
+the older `gpt-3.5-turbo-0301` model.
+This is especially visible if you look at just the "first coding attempt"
+portion of each result, before GPT gets a second chance to edit the code.
-the `whole` format, it struggles with the rest of the
+Performance with the `whole` edit format was 46% for the
-formats.
+February model and only 39% for the June models.
+I saw other signs of this degraded performance
+in earlier versions of the
+benchmark as well.

-### Pathlogical use of `diff`
+### Pathological use of `diff`

-While GPT-3.5 can sometimes correctly generate the `diff` edit format,
+When GPT-3.5 is able to correctly generate the `diff` edit format,
 it often uses it in a pathological manner.
 It places the *entire*
 original source file in the ORIGINAL block and the entire updated file
 in the UPDATED block.
 This is strictly worse than just using the
 `whole` edit format, as GPT is sending 2 full copies of the file.

-### Hallucinating function calls
+### Hallucinated function calls

-When using the functions API
+When GPT-3.5 uses the functions API
-GPT-3.5 is prone to ignoring the JSON Schema that specifies valid functions.
+it is prone to ignoring the JSON Schema that specifies valid functions.
 It often returns a completely novel and semantically
 invalid `function_call` fragment with `"name": "python"`.

+The `arguments` attribute is supposed to be a set of key/value pairs
+with the arguments to the function specified in the `name` field.
+Instead, GPT-3.5 frequently just stuffs an entire python
+file into that field.

 ```
         "function_call": {